Extended L-ensembles: a new representation for Determinantal Point Processes: Definitions and background

 \subsubsection{Mixture representation}

 Determinantal point processes have a well-known representation as a mixture of projection-DPPs (also sometimes called ``elementary DPPs'' in the literature).
 See \cite{Barthelme:AsEqFixedSizeDPP} for details.
 The following mixture representation (due to \cite{Hough:DPPandIndep}) is fundamental, both for theoretical and computational purposes, since it serves as the basis for exact sampling of DPPs.
 There are two variants, one for DPPs and one for fixed-size DPPs.
-For the purposes of this paper, we describe here the mixture representation of L-ensembles only.